And the four foundational ways the Central Services Teams influences your campus...

 Think of it as a matrix leadership model.
 The Central Service Team influences each campus, while the Campus Pastors are responsible for the ministry on each of their respective campuses.

-Through learning from other great friends in the multisite world and facing this personally in the context I lead in, there are four healthy perspectives of a great Central Services Team—
+Through learning from other great friends in the multisite world, and facing this challenge personally in the context I lead in, here are four healthy perspectives for a great Central Services Team:

 This team ensures that content is the same across campuses.
 This includes teaching on the stage during the weekend services, as well as content for Children’s Ministry, Student Ministry, Small Groups and so on.